 The Local/Remote function must first be programmed before a Local or Remote mode can be selected by an operator (refer to Service Mode, CPU Comm Page, Port 3 'CPU' Settings).
 If this function is not programmed all contact inputs and Modbus commands (when Modbus is programmed) are active at all times.
-If the Local/Remote function is programmed, Local and Remote modes can be selected through a programmed contact input or the CCT program.
+If the Local/Remote function is programmed, Local and Remote modes can be selected through a programmed contact input, the PCI program, or Modbus.

-When Local mode is selected, the 5009 Control is defaulted to be operable from CCT program only.
-This mode disables all Modbus commands from any and all devices, it does not (as in previous designs), disable any hardwired signals.
+When Local mode is selected, the 5009 Control is defaulted to be operable from PCI program only.
+This mode disables all contact inputs and Modbus, with exceptions noted below: